Jajnesh/Kotlin_21BCTC81/readme.md

-## Solutions to 5 Kotlin practice questoins.
+## Solutions to 5 Kotlin practice questions.